 Thornapple River Drive

 Thornapple River Drive is one of the best scenic drives near Grand Rapids, MI.
-Just a stone's throw away from the city buzz, this 88.1-mile marvel will take you on a journey through lush landscapes and tranquil waterscapes from Ada to Alaska (Alaska, MI, that is).
+Starting about 12 miles east of downtown Grand Rapids, this 13-mile route takes you on a journey through lush landscapes and tranquil waterscapes from Ada to Alaska (Alaska, MI, that is).

 Social squad shopping in Ada, 2023Mural Credit: Christina Hutton